 PADI dive courses

-You can take PADI scuba diving qualifications with many operators.
+You can complete PADI scuba-diving qualifications with many operators.
 It’s typically easy to find PADI dive shops, even if you don’t live near the sea.

 Our volunteering programs and internships will help you to get your PADI scuba certification, and equip you with a range of practical and soft skills that will look great on your CV.
-This is the perfect opportunity to kick-start a marine conservation or diving career.
+This is the perfect opportunity to kick-start a career in marine conservation or diving.

-Our dive training programs run from four to 30 weeks, depending on your selected project and the level of dive certification you are aiming for.
+Our dive training programs run from 4 to 30 weeks, depending on your selected project and the level of dive certification you are aiming for.